 Fact Check: 9/11 & Coronavirus Aerosol Impacts

-Here, Professor Paul Beckwith contends that “since global dimming from aerosols is thought to be between 0.25 to 1.1°C, if we take the 1.0°C number as an upper limit, then the coronavirus closures could result in a long-term global surface temperature warming of about 0.06°C; with short-term regional warming over China of about 0.25°C.” The global surface temperature warming or average global temperature warming indicated here (0.06°C) is about the same as continuing the industrial activities known to cause climate warming for another 10-15 years, but we’d get it all at once.
+Some researchers have estimated that since global dimming from aerosols is thought to be between 0.25 to 1.1°C, if we take the 1.0°C number as an upper limit, then the coronavirus closures could result in a long-term global surface temperature warming of about 0.06°C; with short-term regional warming over China of about 0.25°C. The global surface temperature warming or average global temperature warming indicated here (0.06°C) is about the same as continuing the industrial activities known to cause climate warming for another 10-15 years, but we’d get it all at once.
 This is something we really cannot afford.

-Note that the 0.06°C is based on IF the global dimming number is 1.0°C. However the more widely cited estimate is that the global dimming number is actually less than 0.5°C. Paul Beckwith is discussing the worst case or upper limit scenario here.
+Note that the 0.06°C is based on IF the global dimming number is 1.0°C. However the more widely cited estimate is that the global dimming number is actually less than 0.5°C. Many like to discuss the worst case or upper limit scenario here.
 The most widely cited and published estimates for the global dimming number are between 0.25 and 0.5°C, which would mean that the results of coronavirus warming might be more like 0.03°C. There is also some question as to how long the regional impacts might take to show up in the average global temperature (AGT) data.
 The entire climate system takes much longer to react.

 Other studies that came out after the initial 9/11 study challenged it further.
 They contended that this has become an urban legend as the non-science public often confuses regional temperature fluctuations with AGT changes.
 “A US study by Dr Gang Hong of Texas A&M University has found that daily temperature range (DTR) variations of 1.0°C during September aren’t all that unusual and that the change in 2001 was probably attributable to low cloud cover.
 Elsewhere, a team at Leeds University, working with the Met Office Hadley Centre, ran contrails through its climate models and found that you’d need about 200 times the quantity of flights over America to produce a significant effect on DTR.”
 This will continue to be a matter of debate and likely much controversy.